NICE and social care

-NICE social care guidance and quality standards are not mandatory; they are intended for use in conjunction with the frameworks and regulation already in place, providing practical support to help drive up the quality of adult and children's care.
-This briefing, produced with the Department of Health and Department for Education, explains how NICE quality standards fit into the existing regulatory frameworks, such as the Care Quality Commission's Essential Standards amd the Department for Education's National Minimum Standards.
+NICE social care guidelines and quality standards are not mandatory; they are intended for use in conjunction with the frameworks and regulation already in place, providing practical support to help drive up the quality of adult and children's care.
+This briefing, produced with the Department of Health and Department for Education, explains how NICE quality standards fit into the existing regulatory frameworks, such as the Care Quality Commission's Essential Standards and the Department for Education's National Minimum Standards.

 NICE Collaborating Centre for Social Care

-We have set up the NICE Collaborating Centre for Social Care, which will use NICE's methods and processes to develop social care guidance.
+We have set up the NICE Collaborating Centre for Social Care, which will use NICE's methods and processes to develop social care guidelines.
 NICE will then use these as a basis for its quality standards for social care.
-The NCCSC will also provide NICE with support for adoption and dissemination of social care guidance and quality standards.
+The NCCSC will also provide NICE with support for adoption and dissemination of social care guidelines and quality standards.
 In December we awarded a three year contract for the NCCSC to the Social Care Institute for Excellence (SCIE) and its partners:

 - Evidence for Policy and Practice Information and Co-ordinating Centre (EPPI-Centre) which is part of the Social Science Research Unit at the Institute of Education, University of London

 - Personal Social Services Research Unit (PSSRU) at the London School of Economics and Political Science and the University of Kent

 - Research in Practice (RIP)